-You’ll probably need more than one CV because tailoring it to a specific application is really important but however many you have always make sure that your CV is a true representation of you.
+Sometimes you may need more than one CV because tailoring it to a specific application is really important but however many you have, always make sure that your CV is a true representation of you.

 If you’re working with a recruitment agency and they want to make changes to your CV, always make sure that you see what they’ve written so there are no surprises if you get to interview stage.